-The Sequencer Control provided by the VP-31MX-35 H camera allows you to apply different sets of parameter setting, called 'Sequencer Set', to a sequence of image acquisitions.
+The Sequencer Control provided by the VC-17MX-61 H and VC-31MX-35 H cameras allows you to apply different sets of parameter setting, called 'Sequencer Set', to a sequence of image acquisitions.
 As the camera acquires images, it applies one Sequencer Set after the other.
 This allows the camera to respond quickly to changing imaging requirements.
 For example, changes in illumination conditions influence the imaging requirements.